material-components/material-components-web/packages/mdc-side-sheet/README.md

 </body>
 ```

-> Apply the `mdc-side-sheet-app-content` class to the sibling element after the side-sheet for the open/close animations to work.\
+> Apply the `mdc-side-sheet-app-content` class to a subsequent sibling element after the side-sheet for the open/close animations to work.\

 #### Usage with Top App Bar